grauner/map673-Portfolio-/README.md

 Beyond providing a basic layout for three sections (a header/splash section, a section for showcasing projects, and an "about" section), the template I've provided also contains class definitions allowing for a responsive, mobile-friendly user experience.
 Again, you can switch your browser to responsive/device mode to see how the layout collapses and responds at various widths.
 It is also using some JavaScript to scroll smoothly between sections, enhancing the user experience.

 ![The responsive nature of the starter template](graphics/nmp-template-responsive.gif)
-**Figure 25.** The responsive nature of the starter template.
+*The responsive nature of the starter template.*

 This template isn't intended to be a finished product, but rather a jumping off place for experimenting with your own portfolio page.
 Before you're set free to do so, let's run through a few important aspects of this template.

 ### File/directory structure

 Carefully examine the file/directory structure.
-You'll notice that along with the **index.html** file, there are four directories: **css/**, **images/**, **js/**, and **vendor**.
+You'll notice that along with the **index.html** file, there are four directories: **css/**, **images/**, **js/**, and **vendor/**.
 There are many ways to organize the file/directory structure of a website or web application, but this is a fairly common way.

-We're separating our CSS and JS resources from the HTML document, which makes writing within and maintaining the HTML document much more manageable.
+Note that we're separating our CSS and JS resources from the HTML document, which makes writing within and maintaining the HTML document much more manageable.

 ![The file/directory structure of the starter template](graphics/nmp-file-directory.png)
-**Figure 26.** The file/directory structure of the starter template.
+*The file/directory structure of the starter template.*

 Furthermore, separating the "vendors" or external libraries from our own custom JS and CSS makes it easier to version libraries we're using and update them.

 Examine the files within each directory.
 Under **vendor/bootstrap/** you can see Bootstrap's **css/** and **js/** directories from the **dist/** directory we acknowledged earlier.
 I've simply copied these directories from the GitHub repository into this project.

 ![Expanded file/directory structure of the starter template.](graphics/nmp-file-directory2.png)
-**Figure 27.** Expanded file/directory structure of the starter template.
+*Expanded file/directory structure of the starter template.*

 The important part is, if you open the **index.html** file in your text editor, you'll see that the document uses relative paths to load these files at runtime.